cytopia/devilbox/docs/configuration-files/php-ini.rst

 Customization is achieved by placing a file into ``cfg/php-ini-X.X/`` (where ``X.X`` stands for your PHP version).
 The file must end by ``.ini`` in order to be sourced by the PHP-FPM server.

-Each of the PHP ini configuration directories already contain an example file:
+Each of the PHP ini configuration directories already contains two example files:
-``devilbox-custom.ini-example``, that can simply be renamed to ``devilbox-custom.ini``.
+``devilbox-php.ini-default`` and ``devilbox-php.ini-xdebug``.

+**devilbox-php.ini-default**

+This file holds the exact settings that are currently in place by each PHP-FPM container.
+Copy it (do not simply rename it) to a different file ending by ``.ini`` and start adjusting it.

+**devilbox-php.ini-xdebug**

-This file holds some example values that can be adjusted or commented out.
+This file holds some sane example configuration to get you started with Xdebug.
+Copy it (do not simply rename it) to a different file ending by ``.ini`` and start adjusting it.

+.. important:: For Xdebug to work, there are other changes requires as well: :ref:`configure_php_xdebug`

+**How to apply the settings**

 In order for the changes to be applied, you will have to restart the Devilbox.